-Important for all designers (II)
+Important for all designers

-- There are several aspects to his work that are not intuitive; indeed, it is our intuitive notion of design that can often lead us into trouble by oversimplifying - Analysis: What's the Problem? - Design: What's the Solution? - Both of these are oversimplifications of really complex tasks
+- Alexander's approach has had such impact on the software design community because his work describes an approach to design that is valid to ANY designer - There are several aspects to his work that are not intuitive; indeed, it is our intuitive notion of design that can often lead us into trouble by oversimplifying - Analysis: What's the Problem? - Design: What's the Solution? - Both of these are oversimplifications of really complex tasks